 Like other diseases, addiction doesn't just harm the life of the addict.
 Friends and family can also be swept up in the disease.
 Loved ones may waste time, money, and resources trying to convince an intractable addict to get clean.
 Addicts may victimize family members by becoming violent and aggressive, stealing, lying, or abandoning the people they used to love.
 Al-Anon and Nar-Anon work with people who love addicts to help them understand the disease of addiction, protect themselves with clear boundaries, and live happy lives even if they addict they love never chooses a life of sobriety.
 The two groups also sponsor Alateen and Naranon, which work with teens who love someone who struggles with addiction.

 No program works for everyone, and NA is no different.
 NA encourages addicts to rely on a “higher power,” and some people are made uncomfortable by these vague religious references.
 Others prefer a supplement to the 12 steps.
-SMART Recovery offers an alternative model, and you can find a local meeting here.
+SMART Recovery offers an alternative model.

 As you can see, there are plenty of options available to you for drug and alcohol treatment.
 This isn't something that you need to go through on your own.
 It also doesn't have to cost a lot of money to get the help you need.
 Alcoholics Anonymous and Narcotics Anonymous are both some great, free options you can utilize.